Dublin Waste Disposal: Your Bin Options Explained

 How do I Dispose of Hazardous Waste in Dublin?

-The South Dublin County Council handles the disposal of most hazardous materials.
-They have it divided into the following categories:
+The South Dublin County Council handles the disposal of most hazardous and regulated materials.
+Disposal methods vary by category:

 If you have a business and produce any type of packaging material, you will be able to find your legal obligations and related costs at the following link.

-If your car, van, or trailer is at the end of its life and needs to be disposed of, it can only be done at a licensed treatment facility (ATF).
+If your car, van, or trailer is at the end of its life and needs to be disposed of, it can only be done at a licensed Authorised Treatment Facility (ATF).
 You can find more details about vehicle disposal here.

 These are important items that need to be disposed of properly as they contain heavy metals which cause environmental harm.
 Proper battery waste disposal applies to every entity in the country, learn more about obligations for retailers, producers, and for citizens.